BOARD OF DIRECTORS

 DR. LESLIE GRIFFIN

 Dr. Leslie C. Griffin is the William S. Boyd Professor of Law at the University of Nevada, Las Vegas, William S. Boyd School of Law.
 Professor Griffin, who teaches constitutional law, is known for her interdisciplinary work in law and religion.
+Dr. Griffin has written numerous briefs, articles, and book chapters on the religion clauses of the First Amendment.
 She holds a Ph.D. in Religious Studies from Yale University and a J.D. from Stanford Law School.
-She is author of the Foundation Press casebooks, Law and Religion: Cases and Materials (4th edition, 2017) and Practicing Bioethics Law (2d ed.
-2021), which was co-authored with Joan H. Krause, Dan K. Moore Distinguished Professor of Law at the University of North Carolina School of Law.
-Learning Constitutional Law, written with Penn Professor Marci Hamilton, will be published in 2022 by Cognella Press.
+She has written numerous briefs, articles, and book chapters on the First Amendment’s religion clauses.
+Dr. Griffin coauthored Law and Religion: Cases and Materials with Andrew Seidel and Practicing Bioethics Law with Joan H. Krause.
+Learning Constitutional Law, written with CHILD USA founder and CEO Marci Hamilton, was published in 2022.

 KAREN ROONEY